jamsocket/plane/README.md

 connect to it as a regular HTTP host.
 The proxy server is configured to map paths under the root, so that `https://my-domain.com/p/JE3M/my-file.txt` is internally routed to `http://hostname-of-pod/my-file.txt`.

+Currently, Spawner works best with [NGINX](https://www.nginx.com/) as a reverse proxy, but other reverse proxies with a similar feature set should also work.
+If there's a particular proxy you'd like to see supported, feel free to open an issue.

 ### Service Destruction